ucdavis-bioinformatics-training/2021-July-Genome-Wide-Association-Studies/data_reduction/comparison.md

 deepvariant  96581

-Looking at just the variant call positions, here is the overlapping venn diagram:
+Looking at just the variant call positions, here is the venn diagram of shared positions:

 ![venn diagram](venn.png)